-You need a digital photograph, an email address and a debit / credit card.
-In order to verify the identity of children and receive consent of guardians, a Child Passport Identity and Consent Form will be generated for printing and witnessing at the end of the online process.
+Adults just need a digital photograph, an email address and a debit / credit card.
+If you are renewing a child’s passport you will need to verify the identity of children and receive consent of guardians.
+This comes in the form of a Child Passport Identity and Consent Form, will be generated for printing and witnessing at the end of the online process.
 This will need to be signed, witnessed and posted back, by freepost, to the passport office.
 It should be noted that witnesses can now be people who interact with the child and know them and their guardians well, i.e the child’s doctor, school secretary etc.

 How long does it take?

 It only takes approximately 10 minutes to apply (once you have your digital photo) and the turnaround time is approximately two weeks plus postage time, depending on where in the world you are living.
 For children the official turnaround time starts from the time the consent form is received.

 How do I get my digital photo?

 You can now take your own photo at home (not a selfie) and upload it directly when applying online.
 There are conditions to adhere to, i.e you must have a plain cream / white coloured background, not smile etc. You may find you have to take a few photos to get one that will be accepted.

 You can also get your digital photographs from one of the many Photo-Me booths around the country.
 They are quick and easy to use and you will receive a unique code which you enter when making your online application.
 Check out my video below which will show you how easy they really are!
 Your local Tesco or Supervalu should have these in place but for more information on photo booth locations please visit www.passportphoto.ie.
 Babies will not be able to use the photo-me-booths so they will need to go into their local pharmacy to get their photograph taken.
 For more info on photo guidelines click here.

 How much does it cost?

 The fees for all online applications are being reduced by €5 across all application types.
 The standard 10 year passport is €75 and a standard child passport book costs €20.